Backup Management

 11. Execute the following commands:

-This process can take a long time to complete.
-To ensure the command is not interrupted, you should run the command in a "screen" session.
+The following process can take a long time to complete.
+To ensure the command is not interrupted, you should run the command in a "tmux" session.

 To do so: